-Best of all, Argentina is a safe destination for women travelling solo.
-You won’t attract any undue attention here.
+Is Argentina safe?
+Yes it is.
+As a woman travelling solo you won’t attract any undue attention.
 Most of the population is of European descent, middle-class, and holds Western values and attitudes.
 Argentina is also one of the most developed countries in South America, with a modern culture and infrastructure.
 In some parts of Buenos Aires, you could be forgiven for thinking you're in Paris, or even New York City.

 Given the size of the country, and how far you have to travel to get there, I recommend allocating as much time as possible to your trip.
 If you only have a couple of weeks, choose one or two regions, in addition to Buenos Aires, to avoid spending too much time in transit.

 There are too many Argentina tourist attractions to count.
 Although Patagonia and Iguazú Falls look more dramatic, I really enjoyed the Lake District around Bariloche for its landscapes, hiking opportunities, and food.
 I also loved Córdoba and Salta, less-visited cities, but easier to access from Buenos Aires.
 From Salta you can take day trips to stunning areas reminiscent of Bolivia, like Purmamarca and the Salinas Grandes (salt flats).